 While you probably realize the importance of having a water heater, you may not realize that not all heaters are created equal.
 Some heaters are inefficient and bulky.
 For instance, traditional water heaters require significant energy use.
 They also take up floor space and keep you from making the most of your garage or storage closets.

 Meanwhile, tankless water heaters use up less energy and require less space.
 If you’re looking to save money and be more environmentally friendly, a tankless heater is the way to go.
-Typically, they are between 24 and 34% more efficient than conventional heaters.
+Typically, they are between 24 and 34% more efficient

 Conventional water heaters have a large tank that holds water.
 A heating element heats up the water and keeps it warm in the tank.
 Therefore, the system is constantly drawing energy.
 In fact, it’s using energy to heat water that you don’t even need.